Will Marquette cover the spread vs. Wisconsin? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

+- When Marquette puts up more than 63.9 points, it is 3-2 against the spread and 6-1 overall.

+- The Badgers put up an average of 73.9 points per game, eight more points than the 65.9 the Golden Eagles give up.

-- Marquette has a 3-2 record against the spread and a 6-1 record overall when putting up more than 63.9 points.
+- Wisconsin has put together a 2-3 ATS record and a 4-1 overall record in games it scores more than 65.9 points.

 Bet on this or any college basketball matchup at BetMGM